-3. Write down the description of one of the 4 Core Tasks that Accountants perform.
+3. Write down the description of one of the top four Core Tasks that Accountants and Auditors perform.

-- 4. Name 3 Tools that are used by Accountants. - 5.
-Name an accounting software used in this occupation.
+- 4. Name three Tools that are used by Accountants and Auditors. - 5.
+Name a "Hot Technology" accounting software used in this occupation.
 Under which header did you find it? - 6.
-What is the most important Knowledge necessary for an Accountant? - 7.
-Which Skills are the most important for Accountants (tied at 72% importance)? - 8.
-Name 2 Work Activities that have an importance level of 80 or more. - 9.
-Name the top two Interests (Holland Code) for Accountants. - 10.
-Name the two most important Work Styles for an Accountant.
+What is the most important Knowledge necessary for Accountants and Auditors? - 7.
+Which Skills are the most important for Accountants and Auditors (tied at 74% importance)? - 8.
+Name two Work Activities that have an importance level of 80 or more. - 9.
+Name the top two Interests (Holland Code) for Accountants and Auditors. - 10.
+Name the two most important Work Styles for Accountants and Auditors.
 Why do you think they are so important? - 11.
-Name 2 Related Occupations and provide the SOC Code for each.

-12. Scroll down to Wages & Employment Trends.
+Name two Related Occupations and provide the SOC Code for each. - 12.
+Scroll down to Wages & Employment Trends.
 Under Employment Trends, select Delaware.
-Go to that page and view the career video.
-Then see what other Delaware-specific information you can find.
+Go to that page and see what other Delaware-specific information you can find.